centrahq/api-documentation/pages/05.api-references/02.graphql-integration-api/08.events-system/docs.md

 ## What is the event system

+[notice-box=info]
+For now, the system is enabled on servers on demand, and only available in QA environments.
+Please contact your CSM/PSM to enable it and for further information.
+The Integration API queries and AMS page are always available, but events are not generated until the system is enabled internally.
+[/notice-box]

 Integration GraphQL API exposes a stream of events to the interested parties.
 When anything in Centra is changed, there will be events you can listen to.
 This will allow you to:
 * know what changed since your last synchronization, so that you can fetch only changed data selectively,
 * avoid periodical polling for new data of each type.